 The diploma program is a 30 hours credit system, it consists of four common courses and four speciliazed courses each course represents 3 hours, and a graduation project representing 6 hours.

-First Term: Basic Courses
+First Term: Fundamental Courses

-BC-101 ICT Project Planning & Management
+BC-101 ICT Project Management

 BC-102 Data Networks

-BC-103 Transmission Systems
+BC-103 Advanced Transmission Systems

 Second Term: Advanced Telecommunication Networks

-NT-221Network Performance Analysis
+NT-221Network Performance and Analysis

 Telecommunication traffic models, Arrival and service distributions, Introduction to Random processes, Probability Theory, Stochastic Process, Discrete-Time Markov Chain, Elementary queues, Birth Death processes, Little's formula, Poisson and Eralng Models, M/M/m & M/M/m/m, Erlang delay, Erlang loss system, Erlang B and C models, M/D/1, M/G/1, Call Admission Control, Quality of Service Assessment Techniques.